 Of course!
 You’re welcome to interview as many potential employees as you like at no cost.
 We want you to be completely comfortable before you decide to hire anyone.

 For best results, contracts should be for at least 15 hours per week.
 Fewer hours makes it difficult for the contractors to get comfortable with the script and role.

 Yes, although bear in mind that changes may affect your contractor’s ability (or willingness) to continue with the contract.

 Contractors are eager to start working, so it typically only takes a few days to get up to speed.
 While these contractors have experience in general sales, you will need to provide initial training regarding your business and your expectations for their role.

 Yes.
-Contractors have experience with phone sales and with using Overpass, but not with the particulars of your business.
+Contractors have experience with phone sales or customer support, and with using Overpass, but not with the particulars of your business.
 You should schedule at least one training session with them prior to the campaign beginning, during which time you can educate them about your sales goals, your product, and also discuss any potential objections they may encounter.
-Additionally, we have a Training section within your workspace, where you can provide supplementary instructions or information.
+We provide a Training section within your workspace, where you can provide supplementary instructions or information.

 Additionally, we offer expert-led, sales training courses through the Overpass Sales Academy which are available to all approved sales & support reps on the marketplace.
 Though these courses are not meant to replace internal training, they're additional resources to help your rep become as successful as possible in their role within your company.